Grimface/galaxy-ttrpg/scratchpad.md

 - [ ] __Nothing Personal__.
 Something in your past has left you cold and dispassionate about inflicting harm on others.
 When you __Resort To Violence__ you may roll _+Cool_ rather than _+Tough_.
 - [ ] __Amped Reflexes__.
 Your bio-engineering means you can often react without having to think about it, but the adrenalin comedown always takes it's toll.
 When you __Resort To Violence__, you can roll with +1, +2 or +3.
 But the GM can apply an equivalent penalty (e.g -2 if you chose +2) to one of your future rolls for any move.
 You may not use this move again until the GM has applied that penalty.
 - [ ] __The Old-Fashioned Way__.
-These new-fangled weapons are all very well but back in your day you knew how to get the job done up close and personal.
+These new-fangled weapons are all very well but back in your day people knew how to get the job done up close and personal.
 When you __Resort To Violence__ using a melee weapon, or unarmed, you may roll with +1.